svsuresh/python_scripts/README.md

 3. extract_motifs - Folder has python code to extract motifs (from-to) from fasta file based on full name of the sequence and regions of interest.
 At this point script doesn't support partial name search.
 4. bioservices_kegg_python.ipynb - This script uses bioservices python library to download KEGG pathway IDs and names given gene symbols.
 5. ncbi_id_converter_py.ipynb - This script uses biopython libraries to convert PMIDs to PMCIDs.
+6. gbtofasta folder contains python script for extracting nucleotide and protein sequence from the gb (genebank file).
+From multientry genbank file, it extracts nucleotide and protein sequence.
+Please change the script as you need.